Pension death benefits and inheritance tax changes from April 2027

 • If the beneficiary takes the pension benefits in full, they can pay the inheritance tax directly and contact HMRC to arrange a refund for any income tax paid on the amount of the inheritance tax charge on their benefits.

-• The same pension benefits will not normally be subject to income tax and inheritance tax on.
+• The same pension benefits will not normally be subject to income tax and inheritance tax.
 HMRC will ensure there are mechanisms in place for pension beneficiaries to recover any overpayments of income tax, if needed.
 The exception would be if any unauthorised payments are made from the deceased individual’s pension benefits.

 Case studies